Thank you for reading our post, please rate this article at the end.

 - Strategies to manage power effectively include using Eco Mode, running the air conditioner fan before the compressor, and staggering appliance usage.

-- Proper maintenance, like cleaning filters, can enhance efficiency.
+- Proper maintenance, such as cleaning filters, can improve efficiency.

 - Runtime Estimates: